Guilt as a Resident Physician

 In all, I logged four one-hour drives that day.
 Not great for my mental health, my family time, or my efficiency.
 But I was acting from unearned guilt, fueled by shoulds and people-pleasing.

 Other times, guilt is earned.
 It can be a helpful signal, a form of adaptive guilt, that shows us when we’ve strayed from our values.
-When used wisely, it can clarify who we want to be and help us make amends and/or realign.
+Used wisely, it can clarify who we want to be and help us make amends or realign.

 Our beloved nanny, who adored our kids, was going to go in my place to assuage my guilt.
 But she forgot.